top of page

 5. Rental Potential

-If you plan to rent out your vacation home when you’re not using it, research local rental laws and demand.
+If we plan to rent out our vacation home when we’re not using it, research local rental laws and demand.
 Some areas have strict regulations, while others offer great opportunities for short-term rentals.

 Eye-level view of a cozy mountain cabin surrounded by pine trees